-Suncor's operations in British Columbia are subject to a carbon tax which is set at \$45/tCO2e for 2020.
-Suncor's Alberta operations are subject to the Technology Innovation and Emissions Reduction Regulation (TIER) in 2020 which imposes a carbon price of \$30/tCO2e on emissions beyond ambitious government-set performance targets for each facility.
+Suncor's operations in British Columbia are subject to a carbon tax which is set at \$45/tCO2e for 2021 (unchanged from 2020).

+Suncor's Alberta operations are subject to the Technology Innovation and Emissions Reduction Regulation (TIER) in 2021 which imposes a carbon price of \$40/tCO2e on emissions beyond ambitious government-set performance targets for each facility.
 Facilities that perform better than the target can generate and sell credits within this system.
 Where physical GHG reductions cannot be made at the facility, compliance may be achieved through a combination of offsets, emission performance credits or payment into a provincial technology innovation fund.
 Alberta oil sands facilities are also subject to a combined Emissions Limit of 100 Mt, which is driving increased investment in and deployment of new technology to collectively remain under the cap.

 Suncor's Ontario facilities (including the Sarnia refinery and St. Clair ethanol plant) are subject to the federal Greenhouse Gas Pollution Pricing Act (GGPPA).
 The GGPPA includes an economy-wide consumer carbon levy on use of fossil fuels and an Output Based Pricing System applied to industrial sectors that face international competition.
-The 2020 carbon price under the GGPPA is \$30/tCO2e.
-In 2020, Suncor's refinery in Quebec is regulated under a cap-and-trade program linked to the Western Climate Initiative (WCI) cap and trade program.
+The 2021 carbon price under the GGPPA is \$40/tCO2e (Ontario is scheduled to switch to a provincial regulation in 2022).

+In 2021, Suncor's refinery in Quebec is regulated under a cap-and-trade program linked to the Western Climate Initiative (WCI) cap and trade program.
 Regulated refining facilities receive an allowance allocation that aligns with a benchmark performance and considers competitiveness in a trade-exposed context.
 Fuel suppliers are required to purchase allowances to cover the tail pipe emissions of all fuel sold, the cost of which is largely passed through to the consumer, thus acting as a carbon price on fuel consumption.
-In Newfoundland and Labrador, the provincial carbon pricing program is a hybrid system comprised of performance standards for large industrial facilities are legislated under the Management of Greenhouse Gas Act and associated regulations, which apply to all facilities tha